dapaul2121/csv_generator/README.md

 - Clone down this repo
 - npm install
 - go into the tables folder and run node tableName.js
-    - this will create a tableName.csv in the csv folder
+    - this will populate the tableName.csv in the csv folder